-This will run as a quarterly competition and is just for FUN.
+These will run as quarterly competitions and are just for fun.
 There are no prizes, except your knowledge of how your game is improving from quarter to quarter.
 The competition starts afresh at the beginning of a new quarter.
-In addition, a January through September competition and a January through December comptetition will be posted when those calendar dates conclude.
+In addition, a year to date competition will be posted at the end of each quarter.

 Here are the parameters:

 1) Positions are determined by averaging session scores earned during ACBL sanctioned games at our club over the calendar period of that competition.

 2) Participation requirement: playing in at least four open sessions to be eligible for the Individual and Pair positions for that competition and in at least four 0-199 sessions to become eligible for that competition.
 (Note: Playing in at least eight sessions between January and the last session in June is required for a player/pair to be included in the January through June competitions.
 That number will increase by four for each additional quarter.)